Chromothripsis: Relationship to carcinogenesis

 As well as cells encompassing DDR defects, they are likely to have repressed apoptotic mechanisms which will further enhance the occurrence of mutations and aneuploidy.

 Prognostics and diagnostics

 Research in patients with chromothripsis-associated cancers may provide some information about prognosis.
 TP53 mutations and chromothripsis have been linked in SHH medulloblastoma patients.
-Poor clinical outcomes in neuroblastomas (such as those caused by deletion of the FANC gene in Fanconi Anaemia) have been linked to frequent chromothripsis occurrence.
+Poor clinical outcomes in neuroblastomas (such as those caused by deletion of the FANC gene in Fanconi anaemia) have been linked to frequent chromothripsis occurrence.
 Screening biopsy materials for chromothripsis can lead to good prognosis estimates and better outcomes for patients.

-Etymology

-The term is a neologism coined by scientists at the Wellcome Trust Sanger Institute and derives from "chromosome" and "thripsis", the Greek word for breaking something into small pieces.

 Criticism

 It was pointed out that initial computational simulations underpinning the single-event nature of chromothripsis, which are central to the theory, did not necessarily prove the existence of a single event, and that known models of progressive cancer development do not contradict the occurrence of complex rearrangements.
 It has also been suggested that there is no single traumatic event, but that repeated breakage-fusion-bridge cycles might cause the complex genetic patterns.